Derek Pellicci: Little River Band

 In 1975 Mississippi returned to Australia and commenced rehearsals with new lead singer Glenn Shorrock, subsequently changing their name to Little River Band.
 Three years later, in 1978, two significant events occurred in Pellicci's life.
 In May he suffered a serious burns accident which hospitalised him for two months.
 In December of that year, he married his longtime girlfriend, Anne Deacon.

 Pellicci played drums on John Farnham's adult contemporary album Uncovered with guitarists Tommy Emmanuel, David Briggs, Barry Sullivan, Mal Logan and Peter Jones in 1980.

 In April 1981, Pellicci and the other band members flew out to the Caribbean island of Montserrat to record the album Time Exposure with legendary Beatles producer George Martin.

 After the departure of Beeb Birtles from Little River Band, in 1984, Pellicci also quit the band and he and his wife Anne moved to Los Angeles to focus on his songwriting.
 Cold Chisel's Stephen Prestwich replaced Pellicci.
 Pellicci played on all 13 of Little River Band's Top 40 US hits.

 Pellicci and Anne moved back to Australia for the birth of their son Joel in 1985.
 Over the next few years Pellicci worked on projects with well-known artists including Colin Hay, Daryl Braithwaite, Stevie Wright, Shirley Strachan, Ross Wilson, Marc Hunter, Stephen Cummings, Joe Camilleri, Renee Geyer, Eddie Rayner and Goanna, amongst others.
 He also composed lyrics for Japanese pop star, Yōsui Inoue's 'English language' album.

 In 1988 Pellicci reunited with Little River Band (Birtles, David Briggs and George McArdle did not participate) for a triumphant show at the opening of the Brisbane World Expo 88 with a special guest, Eagles member Glenn Frey.
 Little River Band performed with Warren Zevon and Christopher Cross as special guest members and continued to tour internationally for at least three months every year after the Brisbane Expo.
 At this time he co-wrote three songs for Little River Band's album Monsoon, and in a joint acknowledgement of their emigration experience, co-wrote "I Dream Alone" with Glenn Shorrock for the Get Lucky album.

 After the completion of a successful US tour in 1997, Pellicci played his last show with Little River Band in Biloxi, Mississippi and subsequently retired from the music business.

 The classic line-up of Goble, Birtles, Pellicci, Shorrock, Briggs and McArdle reunited for a live performance of "Help Is on Its Way" at Little River Band's induction into the ARIA Hall of Fame in 2004.

+Solo artist

+In March 2026, Pellicci released his first solo album, Welcome to the Human Race, featuring the single "God Please Help The USA" co-written with former Little River Band producer John Boylan.
+In April 2026, Pellicci released the album, Country and Eastern..
+In September 2026, Pellicci released the album, Il Profeta.